KokoiRuby/devsecops/README.md

 ### Limitation

 - Currently only Harbor supports HTTPS.
 - Let's Encrypt regulates up to 5 certificates can be issued per exact same set of hostnames every 7 days.
 See more in [Limit](https://letsencrypt.org/docs/rate-limits/#new-certificates-per-exact-set-of-hostnames).
-So please don't tear-down & re-create your pipeline frequently, or you may switch to Harbor HTTP.
+So please don't tear-down & re-create your pipeline frequently, or you may switch to Harbor HTTP (by default).
 - Currently it does not support [`terraform{}.cloud`](https://developer.hashicorp.com/terraform/language/terraform#terraform-cloud) for HCP Terraform & Terraform Enterprise.
 -